crichards1179/Predicting_Annual_Medical_Expenses/README.md

 * region: the beneficiary's residential area in the US, northeast, southeast, southwest, northwest.
 * charges: Individual medical costs billed by health insurance

+## Exploratory Data Analysis (EDA)
+Typical EDA activities were performed including:
+* Quantitative stats
+* Checking for null values and mitigating
+* Pairs plot for correlations
+* Checking for duplicates and mitigating
+* Detecting outliers using boxplots and scatterplots
+* Distributions using histograms

+ Detailed steps can be found in the practicum_eda.ipynb notebook in this repository.

+ ## Feature Engineering
+ Feature engineering was fairly light.
+An extraneous index column was removed from the intitial data set.
+Categorical features were encoded using different techniques.
+ Features that were poorly correlated with the target variable, "charges", were removed and saved for later model building.

+ Detailed steps can be found in the practicum_feature_engineering_2.ipynb notebook in this repository.

+ ## Models: Linear Regression and Support Vector Regression (SVR)

 example of image link: